NaderH84/Bike_Demand_Prediction-Kaggle-/README.md

 For this purpose, I wrote a function allows for adjusting all relevant parameters related to variable selection, training and scoring through a "dashboard", making it easy to quickly try out different specifications of the set of explanatory variables/model parameters by simply changing the function's arguments.
 The function includes several ML algorithms (from sklearn: linear/logistic regression, gradient boosting, random forest as well as **lightGBM** - and more to come) for both binary/continuous targets.
 Other arguments of the function relate to the applied evaluation metric (used in cross-validation) as well as whether or not hyperparameters should be tuned.

-Below you see the **"Dashboard"** implemented for the Kaggle Competition:
+Below you see the **"Dashboard"** implemented for the above mentioned Kaggle Competition:

 <br/>